Pike River disaster: Evidence of further human remains found in mine where 29 men died - NZ Herald

 Families of the men - no bodies have been recovered since the November 2010 disaster - have been told.

-The images, which have been reviewed by pathologists, show two sets of probable human remains and one set of possible human remains, Detective Superintendent Peter Read says.
+The images, which have been reviewed by pathologists, show two sets of probable human remains and one set of possible human remains, Detective Superintendent Peter Read said.

 "The images were taken in the area of One West Mains, which is the western extremities of the mine workings.
 It is believed that five men were working in this area."